BeshoAbdAlMasih/BeshoAbdAlMasih/README.md

 ## About Me

-I build things that learn.
-Focused on applied machine learning — from clean tabular pipelines to retrieval-augmented generation systems.
-I care about making models that actually work in production, not just in notebooks.
+I Focused on applied machine learning — from clean tabular pipelines to retrieval-augmented generation systems.
+I care about making models that actually work in production.

-Currently deep in the world of **LLMs + Vector Databases**, experimenting with RAG architectures, embedding pipelines, and context retrieval at scale.

 ---